Icelain/ice.personal/blogs/fast-unix-sockets-with-tokio.md

 }
 ```

-We continuously accept new streams with ```while let Ok((mut stream, _)) = listener.accept().await{}```, allocating a 1kb buffer for each of them to read bytes to.
+We continuously accept new streams with `while let Ok((mut stream, _)) = listener.accept().await{}`, allocating a 1KB buffer for each of them to read bytes to.
 Consequently, we spawn a task that reads bytes from the stream to the allocated buffer.
-If the number of bytes read is 0, it is an indication that the client has disconnected, so we break from the loop and end the task.
+If the number of bytes read is 0, it indicates that the client has disconnected, so we break from the loop and end the task.
 We do the same if there is an error while reading the stream.

-Anyways, congrats, our little unix socket server is complete.
-Lets move on towards implementing the client.
+With that, our Unix socket server is complete.
+Let's move on to implementing the client.

 ## UnixStream Client

-The function signature for the client is not much different,
+The function signature for the client is similar:
 ```rust
 async fn client(socket_path: String, mut shutdown_receiver: Receiver<()>) {}
 ```

 We take in a socket_path to connect to and a shutdown_receiver channel to close the client orderly.
-Now, inside our client function, we connect to the unix socket server through the ```UnixStream``` struct and obtain a mutable reference to it so we can write to it later.
+Inside our client function, we connect to the Unix socket server through the `UnixStream` struct and obtain a mutable reference to it so we can write to it later:

 ```rust
 let mut unixstream = UnixStream::connect(Path::new(&socket_path)).await.expect("Could not connect to the socket path.
 Ensure that the path is correct and is being listened on.");
 println!("Connected to {socket_path}");
 ```

-Similar to our server, we spawn a task to gracefully shutdown our client as well:
+Similar to our server, we spawn a task to gracefully shut down our client as well:
 ```rust
 tokio::spawn(async move {
         match shutdown_receiver.recv().await {